shobhanoffl/digitalavengersinitiative-2/README.md

 # What I Learned

 > Learnt some cybersecurity stuff.
 It was a great experience trying to accomplish something that looks stuff and that is really tough to get references from the internet.
 We are happy to be a part of this Verve-a-thon'2023.
-Kudos to the organizers and faculties who have supported us throughout this hackathon.
+Kudos to the organizers and Sincere thanks to the faculties & dignitaries who have supported us throughout this hackathon.